openshift/jenkins-plugin/README.md

 1. "Perform builds in OpenShift": performs the equivalent of an `oc start-build` command invocation, where the build logs can be echoed to the Jenkins plugin screen output in real time; in addition to confirming whether the build succeeded or not, this build step can optionally look to see if any deployment configs have image change triggers for the image produced by the build config; if any such deployment configs are found, those deployments will be analyzed to see if they were triggered by an image change, comparing the image used by the currently running replication controller with the image used by its immediate predecessor.

-2. "Scale deployments in OpenShift":  performs the equivalent of an `oc scale` command invocation; the number of desired replicas is specified as a parameter to this build step, and the plugin will confirm whether the desired number of replicas was launched in a timely manner; if no integer is provided, it will assume 0 replica pods are desired.
+2. "Scale deployments in OpenShift":  performs the equivalent of an `oc scale` command invocation; the number of desired replicas is specified as a parameter to this build step, and the plugin can optionally confirm whether the desired number of replicas was launched in a timely manner; if no integer is provided, it will assume 0 replica pods are desired.

-3. "Trigger a deployment in OpenShift":  performs the equivalent of an `oc deploy --latest` command invocation; the plugin will confirm whether the desired number of replicas specified in the deployment config was launched in a timely manner.
+3. "Trigger a deployment in OpenShift":  performs the equivalent of an `oc deploy --latest` command invocation; it will monitor the resulting ReplicationController's "openshift.io/deployment.phase" annotation to confirm success.

 4. "Verify a service is up in OpenShift": finds the ip and port for the specified OpenShift service, and attempts to make a HTTP connection to that ip/port combination to confirm the service is up.

 5. "Tag an image in OpenShift": performs the equivalent of an `oc tag` command invocation in order to manipulate tags for images in OpenShift ImageStream's.

-6. "Check deployment success in OpenShift":  determines whether the expected set of DeploymentConfig's, ReplicationController's, and active replicas are present based on prior use of either the "Scale deployments in OpenShift" (2) or "Trigger a deployment in OpenShift" (3) steps; its activities specifically include:
+6. "Check deployment success in OpenShift":  determines whether the expected set of DeploymentConfig's, ReplicationController's, and if desired active replicas are present based on prior use of either the "Scale deployments in OpenShift" (2) or "Trigger a deployment in OpenShift" (3) steps; its activities specifically include:

    - it first confirms the specified deployment config exists.
    - it then gets the list of all replication controllers for that DC, and determines which replication controller is the latest generation/incarnation of the deployment.
-   - and then sees for the latest replication controller if a) the deployment phase annotation is not marked as "Failed", and then b) if within a reasonable time the current replica count is at least equal to the desired replica count.
+   - and then sees for the latest replication controller if a) the deployment phase annotation "openshift.io/deployment.phase" is marked as "Complete" within a (configurable) time interval, and then optionally b) if within a configurable time the current replica count is at least equal to the desired replica count.
    - NOTE: success with older incarnations of the replication controllers for a deployment is not sufficient for this Build Step; the state of the latest generation is what is verified.
+   - NOTE: overriding of timeouts is detailed below.

 7. "Get latest OpenShift build status":  performs the equivalent of an 'oc get builds` command invocation for the provided build config key provided; once the list of builds are obtained, the state of the latest build is inspected to see if it has completed successfully within a reasonable time period; it will also employ the same deployment triggering on image change verification done in the "Perform builds in OpenShift" build step; this build step allows for monitoring of builds either generated internally or externally from the Jenkins Job configuration.
 NOTE: success or failure of older builds has no bearing; only the state of the latest build is examined.